10d9e/paillier.sol/README.md

 # Use Cases

 The Paillier cryptosystem, which is homomorphic with respect to addition and multiplication, can be applied in various blockchain-based applications that require privacy-preserving computation.

+Included is a comprehensive [DiscreteERC20](contracts/examples/DiscreteERC20.sol) contract, demonstrating the library's homomorphic properties with an Ethereum Token, preserving transaction privacy onchain.

 Here are five possible applications with corresponding example Solidity code snippets:

 ## Private Voting System